 No one can resist a pool party.
 So why not rent out an awesome pad and spend the weekend hanging out poolside?
 Throw some floaties around, ice the rosé, and get the burgers on the grill for the most chill bachelor/bachelorette party.

-Retro Family Lake Holiday
+Take a Retro Lake Holiday

 Remember those old-school family summer trips to the lake from your childhood (or those quintessential, coming-of-age TV shows)?
-You can reenact the experience for an ultra retro bach party with the whole gang.
-Rent out a lakeside cabin and let all your worries melt away as you spend your days fishing, kayaking, grilling, jet skiing, and playing lawn games.
+You can reenact the experience for an ultra-retro bach party with the whole gang.
+Rent out a lakeside cabin and let all your worries melt away as you spend your days fishing, kayaking, grilling, jet-skiing, and playing lawn games.
 Bonus points if you arrive in a station wagon.